Project Map for Mayors and Town Officials

 Identify the Problem

-First the town officials need to meet and go over the needs, look on the Housing and Urban Development website and understand grants/funding, and to decide on a route and timeline to begin the long process of fixing a town's infrastructure.
+First, the town officials need to meet and go over the needs, look on the Housing and Urban Development website to understand grants/funding, and to decide on a route and timeline to begin the long process of fixing a town's infrastructure.

 Typically, this step is fairly easy as the needs will be very apparent and any future needs can be caught and explained by the project engineer.